nih-tech/bpd_site/_divisions/viral.md

 ---
-title: "Viral | Division | BPD - Biological Production Division"
+title: "Viral | Unit | BPD - Biological Production Division"
 title_in_body: "Viral"
 date: 2018-11-18T12:33:46+10:00
 featured: true
 weight: 2
 ---

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed euismod, urna eu tincidunt consectetur, ipsum nunc euismod nisi, eu aliquam nisl nisl euismod nisi.
-Nulla facilisi.
-Nulla facilisi.
+The Viral Unit of BPD works on the production and processing of viral vaccines.
+The main aim of this subunit is to provide prevention and control of viral diseases in Pakistan.

 ## Cell Culture Rabies Vaccine Production Laboratory (CCRVPL)